ThoriumGroup/thoriumgroup.github.io/source/about/index.markdown

 useful open source tools for the Foundry's visual effects compositing software, [Nuke](http://www.thefoundry.co.uk/nuke/).**

-Many of the basic tools found inside of Thorium have their roots as user crafted tools on [Nukepedia](http://www.nukepedia.com/).
+Many of the tools found inside of Thorium have their roots as user crafted tools on [Nukepedia](http://www.nukepedia.com/).
 Being driven entirely by user created content, Nukepedia hosts an incredible variety of tools for many different uses. *Thorium is not a replacement for Nukepedia.* But user